Captain America: Brave New World Parent Guide

 Parent Movie Review

 This film really hits its stride into a solid “meh”.
-It’s clearly trying to recapture the genre-bending success of Captain America: The Winter Soldier, but only really manages to plod around in the same sandbox for two hours while reminding you that Eternals existed.
+It’s clearly trying to recapture the genre-bending success of Captain America: The Winter Soldier, but only really manages to plod around in the same sandbox for two hours while reminding you that Eternals exists.
 The fight scenes are over-long, over-digital, and over-edited, and entirely too frequent.
-I started zoning out entirely, since nothing of plot significance happens during any of them, and it isn’t like Marvel was about to kill off a named character in an alley fight with some faceless goons.
-They feel perfunctory more than exciting, which is how most of the rest of the film feels too.
+I started zoning out entirely, since nothing of plot significance happens during any of them, and it’s unlikely that Marvel is going to kill off a named character in an alley fight with faceless goons.
+These scenes feel perfunctory more than exciting, which is how most of the rest of the film feels too.

-This is, of course, yet another superhero film, the plot relying on dozens of others, and in this case, The Falcon and the Winter Soldier Disney+ miniseries.
-Since you couldn’t force me to watch more superhero content for free, I can tell you from experience that the film still mostly makes sense without having watched the show.
+This is, of course, yet another superhero film, the plot relying on dozens of others; in this case, The Falcon and the Winter Soldier Disney+ miniseries.
+Since you couldn’t force me to watch more superhero content for free, I can tell you from experience that this movie mostly makes sense without having watched the TV show.
 Sure, I didn’t get about 60% of the references, but I also didn’t care, so it didn’t bother me.
 The overtures into spy-thriller territory do keep this from feeling exactly like every other Marvel film for the past 8 years, but they don’t manage to make it fun.

 Watch the trailer for Captain America: Brave New World